stainless-api/stl-api/docs/docs/schemas/schemas-from-types.md

 # Generating Zod schemas from types

 We provide two ways of converting schemas to types.
 The first is `stl.types<>().endpoint()`, which converts its type parameters to Zod schemas.
-The second is `stl.magic<>()`, which the CLI modifies to inject the Zod schema corresponding to the given type argument.
+The second is `stl.magic<>()`, which our CLI modifies to inject the Zod schema corresponding to the given type argument.
 The function evaluates to this schema value.

 [`stl`](/stl/cli) utilizes the Typescript compiler's type-checking API to enable powerful type analysis.
-As a result, complex types are usually supported, including index, mapped, conditional, intersection, union, and aliased types.
+As a result, complex types like discriminated unions are supported.
 This is utilized to generate idiomatic Zod schemas, using features such as `z.enum()` or `z.discriminatedUnion()` for optimal error-checking and reporting.